-I like the look of the dark wood better than the natural color.
+Do you like the look of the dark wood better than the natural color?

-This is the last set.
+This is the last set of wooden beverage tags.
 Although none of the tags take an enormous time to make, they are time consuming.
 On this set I decided not to miter the corners, and to only paint one side with chalkboard paint.
 They went much faster.